 Danielle received her Bachelor of Science in Psychology from Alma College in April 2017.
 During that time she also obtained a minor in Early Childhood Educational Studies.
-She is currently a graduate student in the Clinical Mental Health Counseling Program at Oakland University and will graduate in April 2023.
+She graduated in April 2023 from Oakland University with a Masters’s Degree in Clinical Mental Health Counseling.
 She has been a member of the American Counseling Association (ACA) for the past year.